stencila/stencila/README.md

 document.view()
 ```

 You get the idea.
 The `view` method ensures the host is serving and then opens up a browser at the URL of the newly created document.
-The brower in turn loads the [`document.js`](src/document/document.js) and [`src/document.scss`](document/document.scss) from this repo.
+The browser in turn loads the [`document.js`](src/document/document.js) and [`document.scss`](src/document/document.scss) built from this repo.

 ### Discuss